teadrinker/transfer-maps/README.md

 # transfer-maps - convert textures to new UV layouts

-I made this simple Unity app to be able to transfer maps between UV-set, as I feel baking is too cumbersome/slow/error prone.
+I made this simple Unity app to be able to transfer maps between UV-layouts, as I feel baking is too cumbersome/slow/error prone.

 ## Usage
  - Duplicate objects in your 3D app and add `_UVSOURCE` as postfix